June is so special ... it has three birthstones!

 Indian rose-tinted pearls are particularly prized.

-These are rarely true black but often purple, aubergine, brown, green, blue and sometimes a mixture of colours in which they are called ‘Peacock pearls’.
+Black Pearls are rarely true black but often purple, aubergine, brown, green, blue and sometimes a mixture of colours when they are called ‘Peacock pearls’.

 A black-lip shell, which is a mollusc which produces black Mother-of-Pearl will also produce black pearls.